 Is a grill guard worth it?

-What Is a Grill Guard?
+What is a Grill Guard?

-Benefits of Installing a Grill Guard
+Potential Benefits of a Grill Guard

-- Added Weight: Grill guards can add significant weight to your vehicle, which may slightly reduce fuel efficiency.
+- Increased Weight: Grill guards can add significant weight to the front of a vehicle, which can affect fuel efficiency, handling, and braking performance.

 Do bug deflectors improve gas mileage?